 The Brown Booby is another booby species that you have a good chance of spotting around Maui.
 As their name suggests, these birds are primarily a rich, chocolatey brown color with a contrasting white belly.

-What to look for: Brown Boobies are medium-sized with long, pointed wings and a streamlined body perfect for diving.
-They have a pale yellow beak and dark eyes.
-You’ll often see them flying low over the water, searching for fish, or perched on rocks and cliffs along the coast.
+What to look for: They are medium-sized birds with a pale yellow beak and white tail feathers.
+Their black wing tips and strong flight feathers help them dive with precision.
+You’ll often see them flying low over the water to catch fish or resting on rocks and cliffs along the coast..
 They are known for their spectacular plunge-dives, precisely hitting the water to snatch their prey.

-Where you might spot them in Maui: You can often see Brown Boobies along Maui’s cliffs and rocky shores, especially near places like La Perouse Bay or Kapalua.
+Where you might spot them in Maui: Brown Boobies are often seen on Maui’s cliffs and rocky shores.
+Look for them near spots like La Perouse Bay or Kapalua.
 They also hang out near Molokini Crater, so there’s a good chance you’ll spot one during a tour with us!

 Fun Facts: